 Caldwell Esselstyn, M.D.

-If you look over the scientific literature, to my knowledge, there has only been one diet that has ever halted, arrested and reversed patients who are seriously ill with cardiovascular disease, and that is whole foods, plant-based nutrition.
+If you look over the scientific literature, there has only been one diet that has ever halted, arrested, and reversed patients who are seriously ill with cardiovascular disease – and that is whole foods, plant-based nutrition.

-I am totally unaware of a single study of the Ketogenic diet where it has been reviewed in a peer reviewed process, where they have taken patients who were seriously ill with demonstrable cardiovascular disease and have been able to show the halting and the reversal of that disease.
+I am unaware of a single study of the Ketogenic diet in a peer reviewed process where they have taken patients who were seriously ill with demonstrable cardiovascular disease and have been able to show the halting and the reversal of that disease.

 Harry Massey, Filmmaker